MalcolmJarrett/XSLT-Software/README.md

 3. There's also my attempt to take a dump of Joe Lanman's code form the Heroku site.
 Might be a useful way forward?

+4. The power point mangler code is what Jane and I used to test doit.py.
+It allowed Jane to drop files in a Google Drive folder.
+The file would then be processed and a report produced.